 #save 900 1 #save 300 10 #save 60 10000

-The SSD disk writing speed is quite low compared to RAM memory, hence we will be saving the Redis in RAM memory cache instead of disk.
+The SSD disk writing speed is relatively low compared to RAM; hence we will be saving the Redis in the RAM cache instead of the disk.

-Now, close the configuration file and restart the Redis server and php7.3-fpm using below command:
+Now, close the configuration file and restart the Redis server and php7.4-fpm using the below command:

-sudo service redis-server restart sudo service php7.3-fpm restart
+sudo service redis-server restart sudo service php7.4-fpm restart

 The Redis server has been configured and running on the Ubuntu Cloud server.